Zuleika Finnish Lapphunds

 Hi, I'm Rachael H.

-We are a boutique kennel situated in northern Tasmania, Australia, about 10 minutes from the centre of Launceston.
+We are a boutique kennel situated in northern Tasmania, about 10 minutes from the centre of Launceston.
 Zuleika will only ever be a small kennel.
 Our dogs are first and foremost our family members, who live in our home with us and our puppies are also born and raised inside.
 As such, we do not breed regularly (an average of once a year).
 When we do, hours of consideration and research have gone into the planning, to ensure we are breeding healthy, well-adjusted puppies, suitable for companionship, performance sports and conformation showing.
-This commitment to remaining a boutique kennel also means we are proud of the support we are able to provide to our puppies' forever homes, particularly in those 'tough' first 18 months.
+This commitment to remaining a boutique kennel also means we are proud of the support we are able to provide to our puppies' forever homes, particularly in what can be a tough first 18 months.
 Our breeding approach also means we are reliant on families who are willing to allow their Zuleika puppy to be a part of our future breeding program, so please let us know if this is something you might be willing to be a part of.
 Please visit our website: www.zuleika.com.au to get to know us better.
 Please be aware that this breed is becoming incredibly popular (for obvious reasons) and demand is now far outweighing supply.
 If a Finnish Lapphund is the breed for you, you must be prepared to wait, potentially up to a couple of years.
 We are active within the Finnish Lapphund community around the world.
 We are members of the Lappalaiskoirat ry (Lappish Breeds Club - Finland), the Southern Finnish Lapphund Society (UK) and the Finnish Lapphund Club of Victoria.